Bill Good Marketing

 20. A terrible approach is “consultative cold-calling.”
 In this approach, you are taught to probe for pain points and then set the appointment.
 People who tell you they are successful with this approach are doing something else.

-21. Handling objections when cold-calling is a colossal waste of time.
+21. Handling objections when financial advisor cold-calling is a colossal waste of time.
 Cold-calling is not a sales process.
 When you are cold-calling, you are looking for one thing, and one thing only: someone who is already interested.
 Nothing more.

 22. As a prospector, you are trying to find good prospects, not make them.
 The answer to: “I’m not interested, I already have a financial advisor, I’m all set, I’m busy…” is one word: “Thankyouverymuch.”
 Hang up.
 Move on.
 Don’t worry about rejections.
 Relish them.
 They will get you closer to your goal of finding interested prospects.